sylvainSUPINTERNET/linge/README.md

+  Use your OAuth2 credentials to test it ( export env variable in your terminal where you run the project)

+    "client_id": process.env.REACT_APP_GOOGLE_OAUTH2_CLIENTID,
+    "client_secret": process.env.REACT_APP_GOOGLE_OAUTH2_SECRET

 POST -> https://www.googleapis.com/oauth2/v4/token to get token with OAuth2 parameters

+# OAuth2 ( authorized / authenticate ) flows :

+                    // -- FLOWS --
+                    // user logged => get 3 tokens
+                    // Change generated token when user login in redis db by the new refresh token
+                    // save in localStorage access token / id_token

+                    // -- Info --
+                    // access_token => short live to request Google API (related to scoped associated)  => keep in localStorage
+                    // refresh_token => keep it in safe place ( long live time, use it to revoke ) => associate user email with this token in redis db
+                    // id_token => contains user detail ( no sensitive data ) => keep in localStorage

+* Keep in mind *
+With refresh token, we can ask for a new access_token to use Google API for X reason
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).